JulianePa/Maude_Metacontrol/README.md

 ```
 set print attribute off .
 ```

+### Scenarios with breaking actuators
+To simulate how the controllers work if an actuator breaks, first load the files as described before.
+Then, open the `break.maude` file.
+There, you can change the time step when the heater breaks in the `if` condition of the rule `HeaterBreaks` and the time step when the water heater breaks in the `if` condition of the rule `WaterheaterBreaks`.
+Note that we always assumed that only one actuator can be broken at the same time and that broken actuators do not get repaired.
+Thus, you should only change one of these values.
+The results displayed in the paper were obtained if the heater, respectively water heater, broke after 75 time steps.
+Therefore, to reproduce these results, change one of the values to 75 and run the same `frew` commands as above.

+### Variability of the environment
+To inject variability of the environment, we implemented two different ways the environment changes over time.
+They can be found in the file `physics.maude` in the definition of the function `variabilityEnvir`.
+Here, you can also define your own environment variability.
+To use another way the environment changes, go in the `test.maude` file and change the version of the environment to the desired one.
+Thus, if you want to run experiments with the second way of changing the environment, change `< Environment | Version: 1 >` to `< Environment | Version: 2 >` in all three initial configurations and run the same `frew` commands as above.

 ## Automatic generation of log files and plots
 If you also want to create the plots that show the temperature and air quality changes for the Comfort-, Eco-, and Metacontroller, then you have to go to the `test.maude` file and delete `eof`, which can be found at the bottom of the file.
 The end of the file should now look like this: